JoshuaRZC/idx-nlp-internship/README.md

 ## Testing

-Run the test suite with:
+Run the full test suite with:

 ```bash
 pytest